How do you child proof a window?

 2. Ideally, try to keep bedroom furniture away from the window if possible, to make it harder for children to climb up onto windows.

-This isn’t always possible due to room configurations, so if the only options are to have beds or shelves near to windows, making sure a childproof restrictor or lock is fitted will help provide peace of mind around falls and intrusion.
+This isn’t always possible due to room configurations, so if the only options are to have beds or shelves near to windows, making sure a childproof restrictor or safety lock is fitted will help provide peace of mind around falls and intrusion.

 3. Talk to children about window safety

 If possible, explain to your child why being careful around the window is important.
-Talking about what happens to breakable toys that fall out of the window could be a good way of sharing what happens, without scaring them.
+Talking about what happens to breakable toys that fall out of the window could be a good way of sharing what happens, without scaring children.

 4. Ensure that you have a British Standard approved window restrictor